 Each branch of the U.S. military has slightly different education requirements for enlisted personnel.
-The minimum requirement is a GED (general equivalency diploma), and a certain number of college credits.
+The minimum requirement is a general equivalency diploma (GED) and a certain number of college credits.

 But if you don't have a high school diploma, the requirements to enlist are more stringent.
 While it's still possible to enlist with a GED, your chances are not as strong as people with traditional high school diplomas, and you're encouraged to bolster your education with some college credits.
 Most branches will require at least 15 credits, which is a full semester at most community colleges.

 All recruits must also take the Armed Forces Vocational Aptitude Battery (ASVAB) test before enlisting.
-This helps assess not only whether an applicant has the skills to join the service, but for what role he or she might be best suited.
+It helps assess not only whether an applicant has the skills to join the service, but for what role he or she might be best suited.
 The ASVAB test is used to calculate the Armed Forces Qualification Test (AFQT) scores, using the test taker's standard scores from the arithmetic reasoning, mathematics knowledge, paragraph comprehension, and word knowledge subtests.

 For enlistment purposes, the military breaks education into three overall categories: Tier 1, Tier 2, and Tier 3.
 The vast majority (more than 90 percent) of all enlistments fall into the Tier 1 category.

 Applicants in Tier I have a high school diploma, or at least 15 college credits.
-This means a high school diploma, not a GED.
-Depending on state law, completion of high school by home study may or may not be considered equivalent to a high school diploma.
-This is the most viable route to enter the armed services as an enlisted member.
+It means a high school diploma, not a GED.
+Depending on state law, completion of high school by a home study program may or may not be considered equivalent to a high school diploma.
+It is the most viable route to enter the armed services as an enlisted member.